dready92/PHP-on-Couch/doc/couch_client-view.md

-This section describes how to use PHP on Couch to retrieve views results from a CouchDB server.
+lThis section describes how to use PHP on Couch to retrieve views results from a CouchDB server.

 Creating views
 ==============